waynerad/samesync/README.md

 # samesync

-samesync synchronizes files between machines and makes them the same.
+samesync synchronizes files between machines and makes them the same. samesync is an "explicit" system -- unlike "implicit" systems like Dropbox, samesync only synchronizes files when you explicitly tell it to (on the command line), and it tells you explicity what files it is pushing off your machine or pulling on to it, so you know exactly what it is doing.

 * All communication encrypted with AES256.
 * SHA256 used for keyed hash message authentication codes.